SF-WDI-LABS/tunely-angular/docs/sprint6.md

 ## Step 2: form

 1. Develop a form for editing the song list.
-It should be able to
-  * delete a song
-  * edit each song
+It should be able to (1) delete a song (2) edit each song.
+Your form will need to be put into an HTML string (write a function for this).

 1. Remember that in order to do a `DELETE /api/albums/:album_id/songs/:id` or a `PUT /api/albums/:album_id/songs/:id` you'll need those `id`s.
 Embed them in `data-` attributes in your form.

 1. You may want to use a `GET /api/albums/:album_id/songs` index route to get all songs for a particular album.
 This is likely easier than retrieving incomplete data from the page.

+> A sample HTML string for the form <a href="/docs/code_samples/sprint6_inline_form.js">is provided for you</a>.

 ## Step 3